makovalab-psu/RecoverY/README.md

 	kmers_from_reads : kmer counts from DSK for r1.fastq
 	trusted_kmers : kmer counts from DSK for human Y single copy genes

-The input folder and filenames can be changed by the user within the program.
+The input folder and file names can be changed by the user within the program.

 ### Generating k-mer counts with DSK

-The ./dependency folder contains a DSK binary and associated scripts that help generate k-mer counts required for RecoverY.
+The ./dependency folder contains a DSK binary and a script that help generate k-mer counts required for RecoverY.
 Usage is as follows :

     cd dependency
     ./run_dsk.sh <r1.fastq>